Adnn/wala/README.md

 Run the development server, then point your web browser to http://localhost:5000

-    flask --app wolo run --debug
+    flask --app wala run --debug

 ## Vagrant deployment

-`vagrant/` provides a vagrant environment where the `wolo` web application is deployed in a way amenable to production.
+`vagrant/` provides a vagrant environment where the `wala` web application is deployed in a way amenable to production.

 It is using `gunicorn` WSGI server, automatically monitored via `systemd`.